Anthony earl Numkena

 Origins

-Anthony Earl Numkena is the first son of Anthony and Margaret Rae Numkena born on August 20, 1942, in Culver City Rural, California.
-His father was a Hopi from Moenkopi, Arizona and his mother was a Karuk from Fort Jones, California.
+Anthony Earl Numkena is the first son of Anthony and Margaret Rae Numkena.
+He was born on August 20, 1942, in Culver City Rural, California.
+His father was a Hopi from Moenkopi, Arizona, and his mother was a Karuk from Fort Jones, California.
 He is the first of five siblings.

 How It Started

-In 1949, The Numkena family living in Redondo Beach answered a posting at the American Indian Center in Los Angeles, California.
+In 1949, the Numkena family living in Redondo Beach, California answered a posting at the American Indian Center in Los Angeles.
 Tim McCoy from the Tim McCoy Show on KTLA was looking for American Indians to appear on his weekly television show.
 Many American Indians answered the posting as well.

 Both Anthony and Ronald landed roles in the Tim McCoy Show.
 Since the brothers were children, the parents had to acquire work permits for their children from the City of Los Angeles.
-Ronald played a significant role as “Little Sitting Bull”.
-Anthony played a small role in the background.
+Ronald played a significant role as “Little Sitting Bull” while Anthony played a small role in the background.

-Anthony and Ronald worked sometimes together and sometimes separately for various movie studios.
-Anthony worked as an extra for 20th Century Fox, MGM, Columbia and RKO.
+Anthony and Ronald worked for various movie studios, sometimes together and sometimes separately.
+Anthony worked as an extra for 20th Century Fox, MGM, Columbia, and RKO.

-At the age of 9, the Numkena family got a call from 20th Century Fox.
+When Anthony was nine, the Numkena family got a call from 20th Century Fox.
 It asked for the brothers to attend an audition.
 It is believed that about 400 child actors showed up at the audition.
-The group of actors was whittled down to four including Anthony and Ronald.
-All four went on to a screen test.
-And Anthony landed the role “Duncan ‘Comes Running’ McDonald” in the movie Pony Soldier.
+The group of actors whittled down to four, including Anthony and Ronald.
+All four went on to a screen test…and Anthony landed the role “Duncan ‘Comes Running’ McDonald” in the movie Pony Soldier.

 Life as an Actor

-In addition to playing American Indian roles, he portrayed a Mongolian, a Mexican, an Eskimo, and a Burmese.
+In addition to playing American Indian roles, he portrayed a Mongolian, a Mexican, an Eskimo, a Burmese, a Filipino, and a Pacific Islander.

-Anthony never did know how to sing and yet he ‘sang’ in the 1955 Warner Brothers movie Strange Lady in Town.
-To “sing” he had a half-day one-on-one session with Dimitri Tiomkin.
+Anthony never knew how to sing, yet he sang in the 1955 Warner Brothers movie Strange Lady in Town.
+To “sing,” he had a half-day one-on-one session with Dimitri Tiomkin.

-He attended public school in Redondo Beach when not working.
-When working he had to have schooling by a teacher assigned to the work site by the city of Los Angeles.
+When not working, he attended public school in Redondo Beach, California.
+When working, he had to be schooled by a teacher assigned to the work site by the city of Los Angeles.
 The teacher was also responsible for the pupils’ welfare with regard to child labor law.
 All child actors had to have at least four hours of school every school day.
-The entire workday including school could not exceed eight hours.
+The entire workday, including school, could not exceed eight hours.
 Work was not permitted on weekends.

-Like many child actors physically maturing to adulthood, Anthony’s agent eventually was unable to find roles for him.
+Like many child actors physically maturing to adulthood, Anthony’s agent eventually could not find roles for him.
 At the age of 15, his last acting role was in an episode of Wagon Train – A Man Called Horse.

 Conflation with Earl Holliman

-If you do a search of ‘Earl Holliman’ and ‘Anthony Earl Numkena’, you’ll find some web sites saying that both names refer to the same person, Earl Holliman.
+If you search ‘Earl Holliman’ and ‘Anthony Earl Numkena’, some websites say that both names refer to the same person, Earl Holliman.

 To set the record straight, Anthony Earl Numkena and Earl Holliman are not the same person.
 They are not related.
-They are not the same age.
-However, both did work in the 1953 20th Century Fox production Destination Gobi.
+However, both worked in the 1953 20th Century Fox production Destination Gobi.

 Appearances